• Skip to primary navigation

 Frequently Asked Questions

-How to make almond kheer using almond flour?
+How do I make almond kheer using almond flour?

 You can use readymade almond powder to make this kheer instead of making an almond paste.
 Just replace the badam paste with 4 tablespoon almond flour and keep the recipe the same.